ARSENIC IN DRINKING WATER SOLUTIONS

 Approximately 20 percent of private wells in Massachusetts produce water that exhibit unhealthy levels of naturally occurring arsenic in drinking water.
 Well inspection and testing well water is the best way to make sure that your water is clean and safe to drink, but well owners often don’t have the right kinds of tests done or do not use accredited laboratories.

 Arsenic in drinking water may occur naturally and is a tasteless, odorless and colorless contaminant.
 Some activities that could also have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-Concord, MA private well owners can be very surprised when they get their laboratory water test results back and see they have arsenic in their water.
 While there are serious health threats associated with ingestion, there are effective, reliable methods for removing arsenic in drinking water.
-For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/.
+For potential health affects, see the link at: http://www.who.int/factsheets/.

 The two primary forms of Arsenic in well water are Arsenic III and Arsenic V. Many Arsenic removal media have a low capacity for removing Arsenic III from the water, therefore, converting it to Arsenic V for removal is a common approach.
 Therefore, determining the ratio of Arsenic III versus Arsenic V in the water is critical.
 This will allow the design and implementation of a water treatment system that will effectively remove it from your drinking water.
 There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.